sunnyvempati/hyrox-training-2025/week-04.md

 ---

 # **Your Notes Section**

-*Use this space for schedule changes, travel, how you felt, insights, questions for next week, etc.*
+_Use this space for schedule changes, travel, how you felt, insights, questions for next week, etc._

 **Schedule Changes:**

--
--
+- none, we're back to normal scheduling. early morning workout each week, ideally have time for sauna

-**How I Felt This Week:**
+- **How I Felt This Week:**

--
--
+- felt really good; i'm hitting paces i didn't expect and feeling pretty ok, pushes me but still smooth.
+- got some new shoes adidas evo sl, and they've been great on those speedier runs
+- i skipped the resistance training last week due to time issue, but i should be better about it this week.

 **Questions/Observations for Coach:**

 -
+- **Looking Ahead to Week 5:**

 -

-**Looking Ahead to Week 5:**
--
--
+- ***

----

-*Week 5 will introduce longer race simulations and faster threshold work.
-Your performance gains are accelerating - time to push the boundaries.*
+  _Week 5 will introduce longer race simulations and faster threshold work.
+Your performance gains are accelerating - time to push the boundaries._